 Why is this tax opportunity a big deal?

 - It’s a win-win.
 You could potentially pay less in taxes simply by saving for retirement.
 But you’d have to save this calendar year.
 If you can put away money for your future self right now, while you aren’t working, you’ll actually get more back from Uncle Sam for your current self.

-- Chances are, you may never be eligible to receive this tax credit again if you normally make more than $32,000 per year.
+- Chances are, you may never be eligible to receive this tax credit again if you normally make more than $32,000 for 2019 ($32,500 for 2020) per year as a single person.
 It works this year because even if you make a high amount per month, you’re only working a few months in total for the year.

 - It’s one of the rare triple tax advantages in life.
 This tax credit helps reduce how much you pay in taxes for this year, while letting you save into a Roth IRA or Roth 401(k) where gains are tax deferred, and you don’t have to pay taxes on withdrawals in retirement.
 In this way, it’s one of the few opportunities where the government offers three tax advantages at once.

 How does this tax opportunity for not working work?

 Getting the retirement saver’s credit during a year of taking time off isn’t going to be possible for everybody, but if you plan the next few months effectively, it might just work for you.
 Let’s walk through exactly what you’d need to do to take advantage.